Vote-by-mail worries: A ‘leaky pipeline’ in many states

 BOSTON (AP) — Brace yourself for what’s expected to be the first U.S. presidential election conducted mostly by mail.
-It’s likely to be a wild ride.
+It could be messy.

 Amid the coronavirus pandemic, voting by mail in a contactless and socially distant way seems like a no-brainer.
 States have made the option widely available — only 10 now require voters to provide an excuse beyond fear of COVID-19 when requesting a ballot by mail — and some three in four Americans are expected to embrace the option for the Nov.
 3 presidential election, up from one in four in the 2018 contest.

 But running a vote-by-mail election is surprisingly complicated, and there’s a lot of room for things to go wrong.
-Validating and counting a deluge of posted ballots in an open and accountable way presents a major logistical challenge, one that only about a half dozen states are fully prepared for.
+Validating and counting a deluge of posted ballots in an open and accountable way presents a major challenge, one that only about a half dozen states are fully prepared for.

 It doesn’t help that President Donald Trump has waged a vigorous offensive against the idea via a barrage of baseless tweets alleging the imminence of massive voting fraud.
 Turmoil in the U.S. Postal Service has only heightened concerns surrounding the ability of the nation’s myriad election systems to manage a presidential vote.